- 21

 |---|---|---|

-How Is a Data Warehouse Different from an ERP Database?
+How Does a Data Warehouse Differ from an ERP Database?

-Many agencies wonder: "We already have a database in our ERP — why do we need a Data Warehouse?"
-The answer is that they are designed for entirely different purposes:
+Many agencies wonder, "We already have a database in our ERP system — why do we need a Data Warehouse?" — The answer is that they are designed for entirely different purposes:

 |---|---|---|

-In simple terms: An ERP database is like a "daily disbursement ledger" — it records every transaction as it happens.
-A Data Warehouse is like an "annual performance report" — it combines data from every ledger, every department, to analyze trends and support strategic decisions.
+In simple terms: The ERP database is like a "daily disbursement ledger" — recording every transaction as it happens.
+A Data Warehouse is like an "annual performance report" — consolidating data from every ledger and department to analyze trends and support policy decisions.

 Core Components of a Data Warehouse

-A Data Warehouse is not just "another database" — it is an entire architecture consisting of:
+A Data Warehouse is not just "another database" — it is an entire system architecture consisting of:

 1. Data Sources

-For government agencies, data typically comes from multiple systems:
+For government agencies, data sources typically come from multiple systems:

-- ERP System — Accounting, procurement, inventory, budgeting, HR data
+- ERP System — accounting, procurement, inventory, budget, and HR data

 - GFMIS — Government Fiscal Management Information System